Rob Paravonian’s Bio

 In New York, Rob quickly made a name for himself as an intelligent and unique performer.
 Rob became a regular at Catch a Rising Star’s Big Bad Music Show, which led to his discovery by Comedy Central, where he has appeared twice on Premium Blend and was also featured on their Hi Fi Party special.
 Rob also became established in the downtown alternative comedy scene performing at Surf Reality, Luna Lounge and many other quintessential alt-comedy venues.

-In late 2006, Rob posted a video of his performance piece “Pachelbel Rant” on YouTube (an earlier, audio-only version of which had been a favorite on the Dr. Demento Show) and it soon went viral, garnering hundreds of thousands of views in just a few weeks.
+In late 2006, Rob posted a video of his performance piece “Pachelbel Rant” on YouTube (an earlier, audio-only version had been a favorite on the Dr. Demento Show) and it soon went viral, garnering hundreds of thousands of views in just a few weeks.
 Now surpassing

 8, 10, 12, 14 million views, the Pachelbel Rant is known the world over thanks to some industrious fans who have subtitled the piece in French, Spanish, German, Portuguese and Italian.

-The success of the Pachelbel Rant brought a new level of visibility to Rob’s work, and also led him to being the opening act for the legendary George Carlin for several dates on his final “It’s Bad For Ya” tour in 2007-2008.
+The success of the Pachelbel Rant brought a new level of visibility to Rob’s work, and also led him to be the opening act for the legendary George Carlin for several dates on his final “It’s Bad For Ya” tour in 2007-2008.
 In the fall of 2008 Rob traveled to Edinburgh, Scotland and performed in the Edinburgh Free Fringe Festival, making his first U.K. appearances; and in 2009 Rob opened for another legend, Lily Tomlin, during her first-ever shows in Las Vegas at the MGM Grand.

 Branching out from stand up comedy, Rob created three one-man shows which he has performed in New York, Chicago and Los Angeles, including development spaces run by Comedy Central and NBC.
 He has written two one-act plays, one of which was a finalist in The Network’s One-Act Festival in 2008, and for several years he wrote for New York-based sketch group Spurn.
 In 2015 Rob took some time off to write a full-length musical Breaking the Band, which he hopes to get produced soon, and in 2016 he produced a weekly series of spoof commercials called 52 Sellout.